edgio-docs/edgio-docs/guides/split_testing.md

 ## Identifying the Experience on the Client

 When a split test is active, {{ PRODUCT_NAME }} will automatically set a `{{ COOKIE_PREFIX }}_destination` cookie to the name of the chosen destination.
 You can access this value in the browser and use it to report the split test experience assignment to your analytics.

+## Security, Redirects and Split Tests

+Each environment defines security rules, redirect rules, and split test rules.
+When traffic is processed by the {{ PRODUCT_NAME }} servers, the `host` header is used to determine which environment rules are executed.
+Normally when you have multiple environments you access each of them using different `host` headers.
+E.g. `www.mysite.com` to access a `production` environment and `new.mysite.com` to access the `new` environment.
+In this scenario each environment can have its own security rules and redirect rules.
+Requests arriving at `www.mysite.com` execute the rules in the `production` environment.
+Requests arriving at `new.mysite.com` execute the rules in the `new` environment.

+But when split testing is enabled, all the traffic arrives using the same `host` header.
+In this case, only the rules for that environment are executed.
+Using the above example, when a split test is setup on the `production` environment that splits traffic to `production` or `new` all traffic arriving at `www.mysite.com` executes the `production` security, redirect, and split testing rules.
+Even if the result of the split test is to use the `new` environment, the security, redirect, and split testing rules of the `new` environment are *not* executed.
+Traffic arriving at `new.mysite.com` bypasses the split test rules on the `production` environment, so it executes the `new` environment's rules normally.

+## Metrics and Cache Purging with Split Tests

+When split tests are enabled, all metrics and caching are recorded under the environment that is the result of the split test.
+Using the above example, all traffic arrives on `www.mysite.com` but to see the traffic and caching metrics for requests split test to the `new` environment, you need to view those graphs in `new` environment in {{ PRODUCT_NAME }} Developer Console.
+This is also true for cache purging.
+To purge traffic that was split to the `new` environment you use the cache purge button in the `new` environment in {{ PRODUCT_NAME }} Developer Console.
+If want to purge the entire cache during a split you need to purge both the `production` cache and the `new` cache.

 ## Compatibility with A/B Testing Tools